SDP Processing Controller

 • FAILED: set by the PC if it fails to deploy the script, or by the script in the case of a non-recoverable error

 resources_available is a boolean set by the PC to inform the script whether it has the resources available to start its processing.
-Although the resource model is not implemented yet, this is used to control when batch PBs with dependencies start.
+This is used to control when PBs with dependencies start and ensures that resources are only allocated when dependencies are satisfied.

 Behaviour